mimi89999/DNSman/README.md

 TODO
 ===
-- Find out the method of change DNS without ROOT and VPNService class
+- Find out the method of changing DNS without ROOT and VPNService class
 - Redesign

 How to build